21Siddharth/Crypto-site/README.md

 # Crypto-site
-To run the Project use commadn "python3 app.py"
+To run the Project use command "python3 app.py"